 Visible signs of aging and disintegration processes regarded aesthetically desirable is known from e.g. East Asia, with the Japanese concept of wabi-sabi.
 As early as antiquity, an aesthetic appreciation of decay is known in the Roman historian Pliny the Elder.
 In Naturalis Historia, Pliny described decay based on his observations of bronze sculptures, and thus introduced a rational distinction between 'benign' and 'malignant' patina: Aerugo nobilis and virus aerugo - a rational distinction based on the physical properties of the decay.

-In a modern context, the antique and the eastern ideas on (appreciation of) decay relates to Aloïs Riegl’s concept Alterswert, and, especially regarding the Japanese literature, to Ruskin’s and Aalto’s appreciation of ‘the imperfect’.

 As mentioned, it seems that demands for sustainability and visual expectations, ‘pull in different directions’.
 Polemically, you could say that our taste is ethically and morally wrong.
 Though it could be argued that this is a categorical misjudgement: In Enlightenment’s philosophical tradition, ethics and aesthetics are very distinctive categories.
 However, we presuppose that taste and judgment are competences that are ‘formed’; that the development of taste and judgment actually requires ‘edification’ and reflexivity.
 As Rilke put it: “your doubt can become a good quality if you train it.
 It must become knowing, it must become criticism.
 Ask it, whenever it wants to spoil something for you, why something is ugly".